-- (a) the Company enters into an agreement, the consummation of which would result in the occurrence of a Change in Control; - (b) the Company or any Person publicly announces an intention to take or to consider taking actions which, if consummated, would constitute a Change in Control; - (c) any Person becomes the Beneficial Owner, directly or indirectly, of securities of the Company representing fifteen percent or more of the combined voting power of the Company's then outstanding securities (entitled to vote generally for the election of directors); or
+- (a) the Company enters into an agreement, the consummation of which would result in the occurrence of a Change in Control; - (b) the Company or any Person publicly announces an intention to take or to consider taking actions which, if consummated, would constitute a Change in Control; - (c) any Person becomes the Beneficial Owner, directly or indirectly, of securities of the Company representing fifteen percent or more of the combined voting power of the Company's then outstanding securities (entitled to vote generally for the election of directors); or - (d) the Board adopts a resolution to the effect that, for purposes of this Agreement, a Potential Change in Control has occurred.

-"Severance Payments" shall mean those payments described in Section 3.2 hereof. $\,$
+"Severance Payments" shall mean those payments described in Section 3.2 hereof.

-"Total Payments" shall mean those payments described in Section 4 hereof. $\,$
+"Total Payments" shall mean those payments described in Section 4 hereof.